paufau/react-native-multiple-modals/README.md

 ---

-### `containerSize?: { width: number, height: number }`

-Use to change the modals's rendering area.
-May be useful for foldable devices.

-Default: Dimensions.get('screen')

----

 ## Known issues

-- Some layout animations from `react-native-reanimated` don't work properly inside the ModalView
+- Some layout animations from `react-native-reanimated` don't work properly inside the ModalView on new architecture

 ## Roadmap